qianbin/connex-how-to/how-to-know-which-network-connected-to.md

-# How to know which network connected to
+# How to know which network connected to?

 The VeChain network is defined and identified by genesis block ID.
 [VeChain Thor golang implementation](https://github.com/vechain/thor) pre-defines 3 networks: **mainnet**, **testnet** and **solo**.